Maestro-111/floorplan/unit_number_ocr/README.md

 ### To run the prog:
+1. Create venv
+2. Install packs in req.txt
-1. Run the classify_cnt.py file
+3. Run the classify_cnt.py file